avikejriwal/udacity_mle/report.md

 <img src="img/baseline_cm.png"  width="50%" height="50%">

-Confusion matrix compares the true labels against the predicted labels.
+The above confusion matrix compares the true labels against the predicted labels.
-How often do we misclassify user/offer combos?
+In other words, how often do we misclassify user/offer combos?
 And how do we misclassify them?
 Ideally we land in the top left or bottom right buckets, which correspond to correct predictions.

+This model is evenly split between true negatives and false positives, suggesting that it is biased towards positive predictions.
+In this context, we prefer false positives to false negatives, so this is not a major concern.
+False negatives correspond to a missed opportunity (we fail to identify a user/offer combo that would lead to engagement) while false positives correspond to wasted resources (sending a user an offer that they won't use).

 ### Autogluon